langsci/CTAN/langsci/README.md

 The following optional packages are also provided, but have to be included manually if desired:
 - `langsci-optional.sty`: additional useful commands
-- `langsci-gb4e.sty` and langsci-cgloss.sty typeset linguistic examples
+- `langsci-gb4e.sty` and `langsci-cgloss.sty` typeset linguistic examples
+- `langsci-linguex.sty`: a version of linguex which does not break gb4e
 - `langsci-forest-setup.sty`: definitions for linguistic trees
 - `langsci-bidi.sty`: bidirectional text
 - `langsci-tbls.sty`: macros for the textbook series Textbooks in Language Sciences
+- `langsci-glyphs.sty`: some shortcuts for font workarounds
+- `langsci-subparts.sty`: adds an additional sectioning level between part and chapter

 Documentation is found in the folder `documentation/`.